pages-themes/minimal/pages/guidelines/formalisation.md

 #### Search via related articles

-After finding a good paper, another useful tactic is to explore related publication by finding at the bottomm of the page the "Similar articles" section and then clicking "See all similar articles".
+After finding a good paper, another useful tactic is to explore related publications by finding at the bottom of the page the “Similar articles” section and then clicking “See all similar articles”.

 ### PMC full-text search